 — talkSPORT (@talkSPORT) February 6, 2018

-From 1994 to 2001, the term Gunners was featured on the top of the crest, paying a little homage to their celebrated nickname.
-Although the Gunners has been removed from the crest, the Cannon still remains.
-We believe that the cannon has turned into an icon for Arsenal and their identity, hence the Cannon will remain in the crest for many years to come for the North London Club.
+From 1994 to 2001, the term Gunners was featured on the top of the crest, paying homage to their celebrated nickname.
+Although ‘Gunners’ has been removed from the crest, the Cannon still remains.
+The cannon has turned into an icon for Arsenal and their identity, hence the Cannon will remain on the crest for many years to come for the North London outfit.